Neighbours: Erinsborough High

-Neighbours: Erinsborough High is an Australian streaming television series produced for video on demand and catch up TV services My5 and 10 Play.
+Neighbours: Erinsborough High is an Australian television series produced for video on demand and catch up TV services My5 and 10 Play.
 It was released on 11 November 2019.
 The series is a spin-off of soap opera Neighbours.
 Featuring new and regular characters from the main show, the series follows a group of students at Erinsborough High School as they prepare for their final exams, and focuses on the various issues they are facing, as well as the disappearance of one of the students.

 Premise

 Neighbours: Erinsborough High takes place during the Year 12 exam period, and explores issues that affect teenagers at school, including bullying, sexuality, parental and peer pressure, and teacher-student relationships.
 The episodes also focus on the revelations caused by the disappearance of a popular student.